lompatapp/LOMPATAPI/README.md

 ### Twitter Email Check

-To verify if the email is valid for Microsoft services:
+To verify if the email is valid for Twitter account:

 ```json
 {